williammollers/ni_reunification_referendum/README.md

 # Northern ireland (NI): Brexit, Religion & Reunification
 This project is a part of the Data Analytics Bootcamp Oct 2020 - Jan 2021 at IRON HACK, Berlin, Germany .

+I completed this project in 11 days during the bootcamp and was designed to test the knowledge I had gained during the bootcamp.

+This was my first ever larger and independently constructed individual project.
+I alone decided the entire scope of the project and it therefore is not perfect :).

 PLEASE CHECK OUT THE [WIKI](https://github.com/williammollers/finalproject-ironhack-NI/wiki) FOR THIS PROJECT
 * Day by day progress
 * Limitations explained in detail
 * Sources listed in detail